rbrauwers/android-unit-tests/README.md

 # android-unit-tests

-Example project with unit tests, instrumented tests using Espresso and Firebase Test Lab integration.
+Sample project with unit tests, instrumented tests using Espresso and Firebase Test Lab integration.